Brussels scene during European elections (AN/CC-BY-4.0: © European Union 2019 – Source: EP)

 May 17, 2019

-(AN) — Council of Europe foreign ministers agreed on Friday to restore Russia’s right to participate in its Parliamentary Assembly “on an equal basis” with other member nations, a move towards resolving the international organization’s conflict over Moscow’s annexation of Crimea five years ago.
+Council of Europe foreign ministers agreed to restore Russia’s right to participate in its Parliamentary Assembly “on an equal basis” with other nations.

 Youth demonstrators in Toronto's Nathan Phillips Square react to the Christchurch, New Zealand massacre (AN/Michael Swan)